tagtag

 Written by: Michael A. Rose and Gregory Hach

-If you have received injuries in an accident that was the result of someone else’s negligence, you may be facing overwhelming losses.
-Injured New Yorkers often end up with significant medical expenses and forced time off work as they recover.
+If you have received injuries in an accident resulting from someone else’s negligence, you may be facing overwhelming losses.
+Injured New Yorkers often incur significant medical expenses and forced time off work as they recover.
 You should not be responsible for the financial consequences of an accident that another party caused.
-A personal injury claim or lawsuit is a way of recovering what you have lost and holding the at-fault party accountable for their negligence.
+A personal injury claim or a lawsuit is a way of recovering what you have lost and holding the at-fault party accountable for their negligence.
+Mediation is a way of reaching a settlement without going to trial.
+Mediation is legally binding only if you reach a settlement agreement.

 Personal injury cases involve several stages.
-Once you have consulted with your attorney about your claim, they will investigate the accident to determine what caused it and who is liable for your losses.
+Once you consult your attorney about your claim, they will investigate the accident to determine what caused it and who is liable for your losses.
 Your lawyer will then enter negotiations with the at-fault party’s insurer.
-Most claims end when the attorney and the insurance company agree on a settlement that will redress the losses you suffered due to the accident.
+Most claims end when the attorney and the insurance company agree on a settlement to redress the losses you suffered due to the accident.

 Sometimes, however, these negotiations fail.
-When your lawyer and the insurance company cannot reach an agreement, you may decide to file a personal injury lawsuit to seek compensation in court.
-However, most New York civil courts will require you to engage in a mediation session with the defendant before your case can go to trial.
+When your lawyer and the insurance company cannot agree, you may file a personal injury lawsuit to seek compensation in court.
+However, most New York civil courts will require you to mediate with the defendant before your case can go to trial.
 Understanding how mediation works and what to expect can help you feel confident as your lawsuit proceeds.

 What Is Mediation?